 Playbook Content Management

 In Cortex XSOAR, you can develop and test your playbook content on other machines before using it in a production environment.
-You can do this by using one of the following options:
+You can do this by using the remote repository feature.

-For more information about content management for Cortex XSOAR, see Remote Repositories.
+For more information about content management for Cortex XSOAR, see Remote Repository Management.